Napa, it’s personal …

-Flamingo trees, vineyards burning bejewelled – no real fires thank goodness despite the tinderbox dryness, but row after row of incandescent ruby, pumpkin orange, saffron yellow and luminous gold.
-My jaded jetlagged eyes were irradiated by the glory – no photo could ever have done the colours justice.
+Flamingo trees, vineyards burning bejeweled – no real fires thank goodness despite the tinderbox dryness, but row after row of incandescent ruby, pumpkin orange, saffron yellow and luminous gold.
+My jaded jet-lagged eyes were irradiated by the glory – no photo could ever have done the colours justice.

 I began at Spottswoode, welcomed by Beth Novak Milliken in the early evening dusk, a haven of gentle homeland hospitality.
 I patted beautiful dogs and watched them chasing squirrels up a tree.
 I met Aron and Landon, level-headed winemakers, immensely calm in the face of my incessant questions.
 Their pursuit of balance is evident in everything they said and in the wines themselves.
-And so fundamentally modest – 100 points recently awarded from Parker was the very last thing I learnt about the 2010 Spottswoode Estate Cabernet Sauvignon, not the first.
-How immensely thoughtful to allow me to discover the wine for myself, enjoy its inherent freshness, velvety tannins stretched taught across it black fruited spice and piquant vanilla core, before letting on that Bob happened to rather like it too!
+And so fundamentally modest – 100 points recently awarded from Parker was the very last thing I learned about the 2010 Spottswoode Estate Cabernet Sauvignon, not the first.
+How immensely thoughtful to allow me to discover the wine for myself, enjoy its inherent freshness, velvety tannins stretched taut across it black fruited spice and piquant vanilla core, before letting on that Bob happened to rather like it too!

 The following morning saw me framed at Raymond.
 This is indeed a winery experience like no other.